TejasRajurkar/llama-cpp-samples/README.md

-# Local LLMs with llama.cpp - Workshop
+# Local LLMs with llama.cpp - Hack Day Workshop

 A comprehensive, beginner-friendly workshop for learning to work with local Large Language Models using llama.cpp and Python.